mitch7391/homebridge-cmd4-AdvantageAir/README.md

     <img width="700px" src="Screenshots/Lightbulb_only_as_proxy.png">
     </p>

     For systems with Temperature Sensors, this option will use `Lightbulb` as proxy for Zone Control and integrate `TemperatureSensor` for the temperature info.
-The advantage of this option to have the temperature info and the zone % open shown.
+The advantage of this option is to have the temperature info and the zone % open displayed on the zone itself.
 Please note that the zone % open is not users controllable.
 If myZone is defined, standalone myZone switches will also be configured.

     For systems with no Temperature Sensors, this option will use `Lightbulb` as proxy for Zone Control.